Abington Memorial Hospital’s Institute for Metabolic and Bariatric Surgery

 Free Information Sessions

-To register for a monthly seminar, please call the Institute for Metabolic and Bariatric Surgery at 215-481-2204.
+To register for a monthly seminar, check our online schedule or call the Institute for Metabolic and Bariatric Surgery at 215-481-2204.

 An Initial Interview